 ALL Accor offering 4X points at “new” properties

-ALL Accor, the loyalty program previously known as Accor Live Limitless, is offering a limited-time promotion whereby members can earn 4X points when staying at new properties through October 4th, 2026.
-Members can earn this bonus up to three times, and the list will be updated every 60 days, so...
+ALL Accor, the loyalty program previously known as Accor Live Limitless, has updated its ongoing promotion whereby members can earn 4X points when staying at new properties.
+Members can earn this bonus up to three times, and the list is updated every eight weeks, so it might be worth activating...

 View from the Wing